Troubleshooting a pedalboard

 - Detach the guitar cable from the pedalboard, and use it to connect your guitar straight to the amp.
-Does the cable work?
+Does that cable work?

-- Localize the last effect in your signal chain on the board.
-We have numbered all equipment, so the pedal with the largest number is the last pedal in the chain.
+- Localize the last effect in your signal chain.
+We have numbered all effects on the board, so the pedal with the largest number is the last pedal in the chain.
 Find that pedal.

-- Use your guitar lead to plug your guitar straight into the last effect.
+- Use your (now tested) guitar cable to plug your guitar straight into the last effect.
 If everything sounds right, you have determined that your guitar cable, the last effect, and the board’s output cable work properly.

-- If you use a large board with many effects, try to plug into an effect situated halfway between the board’s input and output in the signal path.
+- If you use a large board with many effects, locate an effect situated halfway in the signal path.
 If you’ve been very clever, you have planned for a fixed insert point on your pedal, that allows you easy access.
 Let’s say pedal number six is the pedal in the middle.

-- Plug into number six.
-If you get a signal to your amp, and if everything works as it should, you can be sure that the last five effects, your guitar lead, and the output cable all work fine.
+- Plug your guitar cable into number six.
+If you get a signal to your amp, and if everything works as it should, you can be sure that the last effects, your guitar cable, and the board output cable all work fine.

 - If plugging into effect six produces the fault you are looking for, you can be sure that it is one of the last pedals that is faulty.
 No need to spend precious time with the first half of your signal chain, then.